lshpaner/eda_toolkit/docs/_sources/data_management.rst.txt

 **Analyze DataFrame columns, including data type, null values, and unique value counts.**

-The ``dataframe_columns`` function provides a comprehensive summary of a DataFrame's columns, including information on data types, null values, unique values, and the most frequent values.
+The ``dataframe_profiler`` function provides a comprehensive summary of a DataFrame's columns, including information on data types, null values, unique values, and the most frequent values.
 It can output either a plain DataFrame for further processing or a styled DataFrame for visual presentation in Jupyter environments.

-.. function:: dataframe_columns(df, background_color=None, return_df=False, sort_cols_alpha=False)
+.. function:: dataframe_profiler(df, background_color=None, return_df=False, sort_cols_alpha=False)

     :param df: The DataFrame to analyze.
     :type df: pandas.DataFrame